Coke Zero - Disruptive Softdrink

 Hence, a few months later, Coca Cola in Australia allowed consumers to choose between white and black packaging, with the dark variant establishing itself.
-The fact that the new brand got presented by the national rugby team, the “All Blacks”, had probably anticipated the result a little.
+The new brand presented by the national rugby team, the “All Blacks”, had probably anticipated the result a little.

 Today, figure-conscious women, fitness enthusiasts and wiry managers prefer to consume Coke Zero instead of sugared soft drinks.

 The tall Dutchman Theo van Uffelen is Coca Cola’s Marketing Director for Europe.
-Coca Cola Zero Sugar is one of our greatest successes of recent decades, according to the manager at the European headquarters in Brussels.
+According to the manager at the European headquarters in Brussels, Coca Cola Zero Sugar is one of our greatest successes of recent decades.
 Hence, it is a sugarless cola that almost tastes like the original Coca Cola.

 Coke Zero - Coca Cola Zero Sugar